OppNHeimer/you-too-can-animate/readme.md

 }
 ```

 The `svg` CSS selector targets the entire `svg` HTML element.
 The height and width of your svg should have changed to fill the entire window below your code.
 The values `100vh` and `100vw` specify that the SVG's height and width should be 100% of the view height and view width respectively.
 If you resize the display area or your browser window, the SVG will resize to match.
 A height of `50vh` would specify half of the window's height.
 Your SVG also has a fun new background color!
-You can choose your own from a complete list of named CSS colors [here](https://css-tricks.com/snippets/css/named-colors-and-hex-equivalents/).
+You can choose your own from a [complete list of named CSS colors](https://css-tricks.com/snippets/css/named-colors-and-hex-equivalents/).

 Next, target the `path` element.
 On a new line, paste the following code after the `svg` selector's closing bracket ( `}` ) :